 Resilience is our ability to prepare and plan for, absorb, respond, recover from, and more successfully adapt to adverse events.
-When we apply the concept of resilience to preventive conservation strategies, we mean activities that support the ability of institutions to protect their collections from the effects of natural and man-made emergency situations.
+When we apply the concept of resilience to preventive conservation strategies, we mean activities that support the ability of institutions to protect their collections from the effects of emergency situations resulting from natural or human activity.
 Such measures should be considered as part of a long-term, holistic, and interdisciplinary planning process which might include the following: